darasus/ai-blog/content/introduction-to-javaserver-faces.md

   applications that are deployed in large-scale systems.
 It was created as an alternative to Microsoft’s ASP.NET to reduce dependency on Microsoft products and increase interoperability.
+intro: >-
+  In the last decade, we have seen a rise in popularity of user-friendly software and websites.
+A big reason for this is that software designers are paying more attention to users’ experience.
+Instead of spending hours on making designs, they are investing more time on designing user experiences.
+  User interfaces play a vital role in how an application is perceived by its target audience.

+  A user interface consists of the various screens or windows that provide access to information, or enable actions such as viewing, creating, saving, and opening files.
+A user interface also includes the visual properties (such as colors, fonts, and graphics) and navigational components (such as menus, buttons, and tabs) that users see and interact with when using a computer program.

+  In this blog post we will learn about JavaServer Faces; what it is; why you might use it; and finally a brief introduction to its key concepts.
 ---

 ## What is JavaServer Faces?